maros/Zway-SecurityZone/README.md

 Pick the devices that shall trip the alarm.
-These are usually door/window sensors, window handles, glass breaking sensors for intrusion alarms, smoke sensors for smoke alarms, ... but can also be switches or temperature sensors for low/high temperature alarms
+These are usually door/window sensors, window handles, glass breaking sensors for intrusion alarms, smoke sensors for smoke alarms, ... but can also be switches or temperature sensors for low/high temperature alarms.

 ## tests.testMultilevel.testOperator

-Test operator for MultiLevel sensors/switches
+Test operator for MultiLevel sensors/switches.

 ## tests.testBinary.testValue, tests.testMultilevel.testValue, tests.testRemote.testValue

-Value that should trip the alarm.
+Value for the device test.
+If the criteria matches the alarm will be tripped.

 # Virtual Devices

 This module creates a virtual device that controls the state of the security zone.

-The device stores the current alarm state under metrics:state
+The device stores the current alarm state under metrics:state. metrics:level indicates if the alarm zone is armed or not.

 # Events